paultrent714/facesjs/README.md

 I plan to use this for some other management games I plan to complete

 So far, I have added a few svgs.
-I also plan on making another feature for tattoos that will be included in the face editor and json.
+I have also added some very basic shoulder tattoo functionality.
+They do not work for every body shape and size yet

 ## Credits